-Course Description: Introduces the key concepts of human anatomy and physiology to provide a solid foundation for future application.
-All human body systems and their interdependence will be examined through lecture and lab activities.
-Upon completion of this course, students will be able to discuss how the human body functions and how the body reacts to changes in the environment to maintain homeostasis.
+Course Description: This course introduces the concepts of human anatomy and physiology, setting a firm foundation for future learning.
+It explores all human body systems and their interconnectivity through didactic and lab activities.
+Upon course completion, students will be able to explain how the human body functions and adjusts to environmental changes to retain homeostasis.

-BIO 240 Pathophysiology I
+BIO240 Pathophysiology I

-Delivery Method: Blended Prerequisites: BIO 211, TRM 102
+Prerequisites: BIO 211, TRM 102